-For several summers I took campers on multi-day canoe trips into the Ontario backcountry.
+For several summers I took campers on multi-day canoe trips into the Canadian backcountry.
 Before embarking on our adventure, I would have the talk with them.
 The poop talk.
 I would walk them through exactly how to poop in the woods, and on our first night on trip I would go through it a second time.
 Here is my poop talk immortalized on the internet for your camping pleasure.

 How to Poop in the Woods

 Close your eyes and imagine this.
 You’re in the wilderness; tall pine trees surround you on either side, dark water glistens in the sun.
 You are setting up your tent.
 Everything is peaceful.
 Perfect.
+Then.
 Suddenly!
 Unexpectedly!
 You feel the need to poop.

 At first you throw your hands up, lamenting.
 “Curse you high fibre camping meals!”
 But then you pull yourself together.
 You have TRAINED for this.
 You are ready to do the unthinkable.
 Today will be the day YOU TAKE A POOP IN THE GODDAMN WOODS.